Information on natural, raw (unpasteurised) drinking milk in Ireland.

 Watch it here (8 mins 30 secs in)

 JANUARY 2013 - NEWS THAT GOVERNMENT HAS DECIDED TO INTRODUCE REGULATIONS FOR THE SALE OF RAW MILK IRELAND IS HUGELY WELCOMED BY ALL OF US IN THE CAMPAIGN.

 Our sincere hope is that in the drawing up of regulations that the FSAI and the Departments of Health and Agriculture will take a measured and balanced approach and consult with stakeholders to ensure that practical, fair and safe regulations are implemented.

-SUMMER 2012: RAW MILK SALES REMAIN LEGAL IN IRELAND FOR THE MOMENT.
+SUMMER 2012: RAW LIQUID MILK REMAINS LEGAL FOR SALE IN IRELAND

 BOTH THE DEPARTMENT OF HEALTH AND THE DEPARTMENT OF AGRICULTURE HAVE ANSWERED RECENT PARLIAMENTARY QUESTIONS STATING THAT THE MATTER REMAINS THE SUBJECT OF SERIOUS CONSIDERATION AND WITH NO TIME FRAME SPECIFIED (JUNE 2012) http://www.kildarestreet.com/wrans/?id=2012-05-24.1109.0&s=raw+milk#g1110.0.q